-So I didn’t expect such a crazy response to these flowery dinosaurs I made last week.
+So I didn’t expect such a crazy response to these floral-patterned dinosaurs I made.

 I didn’t expect to be making a post about this either, because it wasn’t meant to be a standalone work.
 But here are some answers to questions people have asked.